AlexCouch/c-programming-setup/README.md

     ]
 }
 ```
 This will be used to add additional includes outside of the project.
-This is good for if you have your own personal libraries you like to use, or if you like to keep a certain set of libraries at a certain location and you just add their paths to this file.
+This is good for if you have your own personal libraries you like to use, or if you like to keep a certain set of libraries at a certain location and you just add their paths to this file. "name" is used for naming the final executable.

 This will also tell you how long it took to build.